craiglpeters/container-compute-upstream/projects.md

 ## Support

 These are open source projects that Microsoft maintain or contribute to.
 They are [**not** covered by the Microsoft Azure support policy](https://support.microsoft.com/en-us/help/2941892/support-for-linux-and-open-source-technology-in-azure).
 In general, please search open issues, and if your issue isn't already represented please open a new one.
 The project maintainers will respond to the best of their abilities.
+If you consume one of these projects as a part of a product or service, you may be eligible for [support under that product](https://support.microsoft.com/en-us/hub/4343728/support-for-business).

 > TODO: Should the table include a Microsoft contact, or email alias, for each project?